Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

   }
 ])

-// On Fliplet Studio, retrieve count of matches for a given query scope, including how many of these are subscribed for push instance.getMatches({ foo: 'bar' }).then(function (result) {
+// Retrieve count of matches for a given query scope,
+// including how many of these are subscribed for push instance.getMatches({ foo: 'bar' }).then(function (result) {
   // result.count (int)
   // result.subscriptions (int)